 How Online Interest Differs from Real-Life Signals

-Psychological Traits of Genuine Online Affection
+Psychological Traits Of Genuine Online Affection

-Communication-Based Signs
+Communication-Based Signs:

 1. They initiate contact first, often